``

 Investment Update

-By Rick Schwerd | February 6, 2026
+By Rick Schwerd |

 Our investment team remains committed to sharing updates and market insights to keep you informed.
-Please look for our next update on February 27.
+Please look for our next update on April 3.

 About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Arrow Bank.
 He oversees individual and corporate retirement plans, personal trusts, investment management accounts, foundations and not‑for‑profit relationships.